scrtlabs/SafeTrace/README.md

 ### Data self-reporting UI
 **Requirements:**
-- Clearly communicates to users the risks and objectives of the service
+- Clearly communicates to users the goals and possible risks of the service
 - Walks users through obtaining and sanitizing Google Takeout location data
 - Provides https-like assurances that UI is in communication with successfully attested enclave
 - Enables users to create a persistent email/password log-in